Shucked: London (2025)

 The show began preview performances for its European premiere at London's Regent's Park Open Air Theatre on May 10, 2025, which lasted until May 20, where the show officially opened at its press night performance to positive reviews from critics, and closed on June 14, 2025.
 Jack O'Brien returned to direct the production.
 Casting includes Monique Ashe-Palmer as Storyteller 1, Ben Joyce as Beau, Sophie McShera as Maizy, Georgina Onuorah as Lulu, Keith Ramsay as Peanut, Matthew Seadon-Young as Gordy, and Steven Webb as Storyteller 2.

 Australia (2026)

-In January 2024, it was announced that an Australian production of the show is planned for Spring 2026.
+In January 2024, it was announced that an Australian production of the show was planned for Spring 2026.

+2nd North American Tour (2027)

+In August 2026, it was announced a non-equity 2nd National tour would begin in January, 2027.

 Cast album

 On March 20, 2023, it was announced that the show would present an Original Broadway Cast Recording, to be released by Sony Masterworks Broadway on May 5.
 The album was produced by Jason Howland, Billy Jay Stein, McAnally, and Clark.